 Yes, actually, you might want to trim that section, but we'll get to that later in the article.

-Here are six easy steps you can take if your resume is too long, These tips will help you trim the fat while still having it present you in the best light.
+Here are six easy steps you can take if your resume runs a bit too long, These tips will help you trim the fat while still having it present you in the best light.

 1. Change templates